-Everyone working on the Programme including DA staff, Board Members, contractors, suppliers, and agency/interim workers (collectively hereafter referred to as 'staff') must adhere to the principles set out in this Policy.
-The Fraud Act 2006 and the Bribery Act 2010 set out activities and offences of which staff are expected to be aware, as well as the HM Treasury's guide on 'Tackling Internal Fraud'.
+Everyone working on the Programme including Sponsor Body staff, Board Members, contractors, suppliers, agency/interim workers, must adhere to the principles set out in this Policy.
+The Fraud Act 2006 and the Bribery Act 2010 set out the definitions, activities and offences of which all staff are expected to be aware, and of the HM Treasury's guide on 'Tackling Internal Fraud'.

 Fraud involves the use of deception to gain an unfair advantage, avoid an obligation or cause loss to another party.
-All references in this Policy include attempted fraud, which is an offence and is regarded with the same gravity as accomplished fraud.
+All references in this Policy include attempted fraud, which is an offence and regarded with the same gravity as accomplished fraud.
 Fraud can be perpetrated by people inside and outside the organisation and may or may not involve theft.